Maki1209/mariosolis.github.io/_pages/about.md

-Recently, I am interested in Machine Learning and Deep Learning 🤖🧠
+Recently, I am interested in Machine Learning and Deep Learning 🤖🧠 I developed some projects about it, you can see in the [Portofolio](https://mariosolisb.github.io/homepage/portfolio/).

 In my spare time, I follow the F1 🏁🏎 and futbol ⚽!

 <!--- Example: editing a markdown file for a talk [Editing a markdown file for a talk](/images/editing-talk.png)